mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

             t
         }
     }
-    impl <'a>ModIntf<'a> for Net<'a> {
-        // forward operations could be implemented in one of two ways:
+    // The forward operations could take on one of two implementations.
+    // The first supporting a near verbatim version of the python
+    // implementation, and the second supporting a slightly more
+    // idiomatic to Rust method chaining.

-        // a) as a near verbatim implementation of the python version fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
+    // a) as a near verbatim implementation of the python version impl <'a>ModIntf<'a> for Net<'a> {
+        fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
             let training = self.delegate.training;
             let x = relu(max_pool2d(self.conv1(&args[0]), 2), false);